 Moreover in 2010 and subsequently, large gas fields were discovered in shallow and deep waters off Mozambique and Tanzania and these should lead to substantial gas production from the region.
 The island of Madagascar also has heavy oil potential.

-There are five current members of OPEC in Africa; Libya, Algeria, Nigeria, Gabon, and Angola which joined in 2007.
-Gabon, an OPEC founder, left in 1994 but rejoined in 2016.
+There are seven current members of OPEC in Africa; Libya, Algeria, Nigeria, Gabon, Angola joining in 2007, Equatorial Guinea joining in 2017, and Congo-Brazzaville joining in 2018 (Gabon, an OPEC founder, left in 1994 but rejoined in 2016).